 [For shortened bios and other press materials please visit Heather's EPK]

-Heather Styka dances where others fear to tread, gleefully cutting to the truth with gutsy vulnerability.
+With her new album North, Chicago songwriter Heather Styka is headed in the right direction.
+Styka dances where others fear to tread, cutting to the truth with gutsy vulnerability.
 She combines the lyrical intricacy of folk with a catchy melodic pop sensibility and the grit of classic country in songs that are smart and disarming.
-Call it folk, call it Americana, call it alt-country, but Styka’s heartfelt croon draws as much inspiration from classic warblers such as Billie Holiday and Ella Fitzgerald as it does from Shawn Colvin and Eva Cassidy.
+Call it folk, call it Americana, call it alt-country, but Styka’s heartfelt croon draws as much inspiration from classic warblers such as Billie Holiday and Ella Fitzgerald as it does from Gillian Welch.

 Live, Heather Styka comes off as something like Leonard Cohen crossed with Patsy Cline.
 Armed with a guileless, unvarnished delivery, she’s equal parts wordsmith and entertainer.
 Styka’s energetic shows feel as intimate and candid as late night conversation, peppered with a quirky sense of humor and confessional storytelling.

 With the addition of The Sentimentals, North is something of a departure from Styka’s earlier intimate, haunting folk albums, but the direct and narrative poetry of her lyricism remains intact.
 “It’s still a bunch of unadulterated feelings.
 I tell stories about feelings.
 It’s like we’re on the same folky bummer road trip, but now we’re driving a convertible with friends in the back seat,” laughs Styka.
 “It’s fun, and it’s real.
 We need that now.”

 Premiered by The Bluegrass Situation

 “A lyrically rich album that makes you feel as if you’re peeking into [Styka’s] diary.” - No Depression

 “’North’ is a journey in itself… filled with folk, pop, and Americana, but most importantly wonderful storytelling.” - The Deli